Journal Description

 Polymers

-is a peer-reviewed, open access journal of polymer science published semimonthly online by MDPI.
+is an international, peer-reviewed, open access journal of polymer science published semimonthly online by MDPI.
 Belgian Polymer Group (BPG), European Colloid & Interface Society (ECIS), National Interuniversity Consortium of Materials Science and Technology (INSTM) and North American Thermal Analysis Society (NATAS) are affiliated with Polymers and their members receive a discount on the article processing charges.

 - Open Access— free for readers, with article processing charges (APC) paid by authors or their institutions.